RABBLE Young Company

 Mark graduated as a Stage Combat Instructor in 2012 with the Academy of Performance Combat, one of three organisations professionally recognised by Equity.
 Since then he has Choreographed and Fight Directed a number of shows including Princess Mononoke for Whole Hog Theatre Company and Romeo & Juliet, Henry I for RBL along with Dani Davies.

-Mark teaches regularly for West End Workshops and has taught exam courses at Northampton University and Oxford School of Drama.
+Mark teaches regularly for West End Workshops, and has taught exam courses at Northampton University and Oxford School of Drama.
 He also teaches on the Freelance Workshops Residential Summer Course and workshop days and courses for numerous Professional and Amateur Schools and Societies.

 Prices:

-Young Company:
+RABBLE Young Company:

-£19.50 per week (payable termly).
+£22.50 per week (payable termly).

-Performance fee: £30 (only payable by those taking part in the end of term show).
+Performance fee: £35 (only payable by those taking part in the end of term show).

 Young Company LAMDA Class:

-Saturdays 9:15am-10am
+Saturdays 9am-10am.

-£9.50 per week (payable termly)
+£13.65 per week (payable termly).

 RABBLE Access Fund